tanfwong/sdr_notes/_sources/ch3/filters_cpp.md

 1. Study the source code for `FilterOverlapSave` and `FilterPolyphase`.
 1. While I have tried to use the FFTW3 interfaces very efficiently and VOLK, the other operations required in the frequency-domain filtering implementations are not exactly optimized.
-Try to work on develop your own implementation to see if you can beat mine:
+Try to work on developing your own implementation to see if you can beat mine:
    - For example, one may be able to do a better job in structuring the memory storage organization of the input and output, in particular